Cumbria coal mine: What is the controversy about?

 The issue is embarrassing for the UK, because it initiated the global "Powering Past Coal" alliance of countries seeking to persuade others to swap jobs in coal for jobs in clean sectors.

-Cumbrian councillors will reconsider the mine application in the next few weeks in the light of the climate change evidence that wasn't available last time they considered it.
+Cumbria County Council had originally backed plans for the new mine, but decided in February to review its decision.

-If they kill the project, the prime minister will breathe a sigh of relief because it's out of his hands.
-If they grant approval again it will be up to Communities Secretary Robert Jenrick to decide again whether to over-rule it.
+An inquiry closed in October, but a final decision is not expected until the new year.

-Under planning law he's supposed to make that decision without referring to his colleagues.
+Under planning law Mr Gove is supposed to make that decision without referring to his colleagues.
 But it's barely conceivable that Boris Johnson, with his reputation on the line, won't find a way of pointing him in the right direction - whichever way he thinks that is.

 Follow Roger on Twitter @rharrabin